 The latest rule changes introduced on 1 May 2016, have added to the confusion and made it dangerous for EU residents to hire cars in Switzerland and drive them in the EU.

 It is where you live that matters

-A recent Guardian article says: “The rule bans EU citizens from driving non-EU registered hire cars in the EU”.
+A Guardian article says: “The rule bans EU citizens from driving non-EU registered hire cars in the EU”.
 This is incorrect.
 The rules refer to “habitual residence”, not citizenship.
 It is where you live that matters, not what passport you carry.
 If you are a British citizen living in Switzerland, driving a Swiss registered car into the EU for no longer than six months, then no duty is payable.
-If on the other hand you are a Swiss citizen, who lives in Britain, driving a Swiss registered car in the EU, then you could encounter serious problems.
+If on the other hand you are a Swiss citizen, who lives in Britain, driving a Swiss registered car in the Germany or France, then you could encounter serious problems.

 - Drivers beware of hefty fines when crossing Swiss borders (Le News)

 - Cross border car fines: lousy information (Le News)

 In 2014, a German resident visiting his daughter in Switzerland drove his son-in-law’s Swiss-registered car across the border to go to his daughter’s holiday home in Austria.
 Stopped by Austrian customs, and unable to provide appropriate documentation, 73-year old pensioner Dieter Johann von der Heide was hit with a whopping fine of CHF 17,900 – 10% of the value of the car in customs costs and 19% import tax.

 The new rules on cross-border car movement are contained in a 557 page tome, which contains everything from rules on banana weighing certificates to the forming of sugar lumps.
 For those interested in the detail, the relevant text can be found in Article 215 (page 95) of Commission Delegated Regulation (EU) 2015/2446.